 Specific heat is the heat that must be supplied to the unit of mass of a given substance to raise its temperature by one degree and it is an intensive property and the heat capacity depends on the amount of matter considered, therefore it is extensive.

-Specific heat of a substance is the amount of heat required as raise the temperature of 1 kg mass of that substance through 1 K.
+The specific heat of a substance is the amount of heat required to raise the temperature of 1 kg mass of that substance through 1 K.

 Δ Q ∝ m Δ T